LIBSVM

 LIBSVM and LIBLINEAR are two popular open source machine learning libraries, both developed at the National Taiwan University and both written in C++ though with a C API.
 LIBSVM implements the sequential minimal optimization (SMO) algorithm for kernelized support vector machines (SVMs), supporting classification and regression.

 LIBLINEAR implements linear SVMs and logistic regression models trained using a coordinate descent algorithm.

 The SVM learning code from both libraries is often reused in other open source machine learning toolkits, including GATE, KNIME, Orange and scikit-learn.

-Bindings and ports exist for programming languages such as Java, MATLAB, R, and Python.
+Bindings and ports exist for programming languages such as Java, MATLAB, R, Julia, and Python.
+It is available in e1071 library in R and scikit-learn in Python.

 Both libraries are free software released under the 3-clause BSD license.